toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 #  FavouritePlaces (Milestone 1)

 The app to manage favourite places as a list which includes details of places with pictures and geographic locations.
 User can add, edit, and delete places.
+Data is saved using CoreData.

 ## Learning Journal